Residential Additions Guidelines

 - Furnace, water heater and the laundry facilities

 Clearly indicate what is new and what is existing.

 Details & Elevations

 Plans for additions outside the existing foundation must include details and elevations.

 Details should include:

-The CBC requires smoke detectors be installed when rooms are added or additions are made to single-family homes.
+The California Building Code (CBC) requires smoke detectors be installed when rooms are added or additions are made to single-family homes.
 Install smoke detectors:

-- in each (existing and new) bedroom or sleeping area, and
+- In each (existing and new) bedroom or sleeping area

 Smoke detectors are to receive their power as follows: